 Step 7: Now that you have your expected income and expected expenses, it’s time to do some math.
 It’s simple, I promise.
 Take your monthly income, subtract the costs of expenses, and your total number is your profit.

 Monthly income – fixed costs – variable cost = Profit

 Step 8: Great job on determining your costs.
 Review your spreadsheet and ask yourself, “Am I okay with how I am spending my money?”
-If the answer is no, it’s time to either cut some expenses, get rid of subscriptions or talk to a professional on how you can better manage your money.
+If the answer is no, it’s time to either cut some expenses, get rid of subscriptions or talk to a professional, like us, on how you can better manage your money.

 Bonus tip: Always put money aside for unexpected costs.
 Things always come up, it’s best to be prepared.